modelscope/KAN-TTS/README.md

-# Mit-TTS Openpipeline
+# KAN-TTS

-You can train your own TTS model from zero to hero :).
+With KAN-TTS you can train your own TTS model from zero to hero :).

 ## Models
 Temporarily we support sam-bert and hifi-GAN, other models are coming soon.